g-leech/argmin-gravitas/_posts/2025-10-10-inference.markdown

 People in ML recently started using "inference" to mean _running_ a model: getting an output given a concrete input <a href="#fn:1" id="fn:1">1</a>.
 (The framework people, constained perhaps by taste or backwards-compatibility, still call the relevant function `.predict()` or `.eval()` or `.forward()` rather than `.infer()`.)

 This clashes pretty hard with the conventional usage (from statistics), which is much more like training.
-How did that happen?
+We used to _infer_ the values of unobserved parameters $$\theta$$ from observed $$X$$; now we "infer" the output $$X$$ of a set of already-fixed parameters $$\theta$$.
+How did _that_ happen?

 ### In stats

 Before stats, it was mostly just another word for logical deduction.
-It means "solving" there.
+In logic it means "solving".

-"Inference" first got its modern meaning during the great formalisation of the 1920s.
-At the latest by 1925 in Fisher's "Statistical Methods for Research Workers".
-We _infer_ the values of unobserved $$\theta$$ from observed $$X$$.
+"Inference" first got its modern meaning during the great formalisation of the 1920s: at the latest by 1925, in Fisher's insanely influential "Statistical Methods for Research Workers".

 <!-- The Bayesian ML people use it right -->